cogentcore/core/README.md

 * style.Inherit is major timesync

-* TEST: win geom prefs: adapt DPI for size relative to saved!

 * fileview: add extension, mode flags -- use extension for search
 * also really need history of paths so you can go back to where you started

-* menu updating likely culprit -- need to lock this somehow.
-* protect windows menu updating and iteration over windows lists using mutex?  getting some crashes on X11 -- gets called during a close, so it seems dangerous.

-* mac crash on close font sel window.. reliable -- probably need a go?

 * crash on quit:
 * cocoa.go: